 In the second stanza of ‘Aubade’, the speaker focuses on what it is about death that he’s so worried about.
 It’s the “total emptiness for ever” that haunts him, not the things left undone.
 He’s not so worried about the “love not given” or the time “unused”.
 He is thinking about what it is like to exist as nothing.
-The “sure extinction” that all living creatures are traveling to.
+The “sure extinction” that all living creatures are travelling to.
 Once there, we “shall be lost” in that blackness “always”.
 It’s hard to comprehend as human beings what it will be like to “Not be here” or “be anywhere”.

 Readers should make sure to take note of line nine of this stanza.
 Rather than using his standard iambic pentameter, Larkin uses two dactylic feet.
 The line is also significantly shorter than the others around it.
-This means that readers should be pulled toward it and realize immediately that it’s important.
+This means that readers should be pulled toward it and immediately realise it’s important.

 This is a special way of being afraid

 Nothing to love or link with,

 Moving on, the speaker says that the fear of death is special.
 It is a different way of being afraid than anything human beings experience in any other part of their life.
 There are no “tricks” that can “dispel” it.
 Religion used to do it for some, but nowadays, ancient rituals “Created to pretend we never die” do nothing.

 He takes the reader through other arguments about death, ones that say that human beings should not fear something they can’t feel.
 He doesn’t believe that any argument or state of mind can dispel the solid, inescapable fear that’s at his heart and the heart of every other living, sentient thing.
 In the future, we all enter into a state of being in which there is no “touch or taste or smell, nothing to think with, / Nothing to love or link with”.
 He compares it to a type of anaesthesia that takes over everything and no one wakes up from.